mstksg/inCode/copy/entries/story-of-shapes.md

 First of all, *what is a Functor*?
 A capital-F Functor, that is, the Haskell typeclass and abstraction.
 Ask a random Haskeller on the street and they'll tell you that it's something that can be "mapped over", like a list or an optional.
-Maybe some of those random Haskellers on the street will feel compelled to mention that this mapping should follow some laws...they might even list the laws.
+Maybe some of those random Haskellers will feel compelled to mention that this mapping should follow some laws...they might even list the laws.
 Ask them why these laws are so important and maybe you'll spend a bit of time on this rhetorical street of Haskellers before finding one